 Transfer Database Task

 The Transfer Database task transfers a SQL Server database between two instances of SQL Server.
 In contrast to the other tasks that only transfer SQL Server objects by copying them, the Transfer Database task can either copy or move a database.
-The task can copy a database between instances of SQL Server 2000, instances of SQL Server, or one of each.
 This task can also be used to copy a database within the same server.

 The database can be transferred by using online or offline mode.
 When you use online mode, the database remains attached and it is transferred by using SQL Management Object (SMO) to copy the database objects.
 When you use offline mode, the database is detached, the database files are copied or moved, and the database is attached at the destination after the transfer finishes successfully.
 If the database is copied, it is automatically reattached at the source if the copy is successful.
 In offline mode, the database is copied more quickly, but the database is unavailable to users during the transfer.

 Offline mode requires that you specify the network file shares on the source and destination servers that contain the database files.
 If the folder is shared and can be accessed by the user, you can reference the network share using the syntax \\computername\Program Files\myfolder\.
 Otherwise, you must use the syntax \\computername\c$\Program Files\myfolder\.
 To use the latter syntax, the user must have write access to the source and destination network shares.

 The execution value, defined in the ExecutionValue property of the task, returns the value 1, because in contrast to other transfer tasks, the Transfer Database task can transfer only one database.

 By assigning a user-defined variable to the ExecValueVariable property of the Transfer Database task, information about the error message transfer can be made available to other objects in the package.
 For more information, see Integration Services (SSIS) Variables and Use Variables in Packages.

 The Transfer Database task includes the following custom log entries: